 Other than that, I followed their simple recipe pretty carefully.
 I used my electric mixer but you can also whip the dough up by hand.

 These cookies would be great to cook with your kids, grandkids, nieces, nephews, friend’s kids, neighbor’s kids, etc. Just grab a kid or two and whip up a batch.
 You’ll make some great memories and have something deliciously wonderful to show for your efforts.
-Here is a pictorial conversation from yesterday’s Café cookie-making adventure with our granddaughter, Emery.
+Here is a few pics from yesterday’s Café cookie-making adventure with our granddaughter, Emery.

 P.S.
 For a fun adaptation of these cookies, check out these Red Velvet Kiss Cookies!Print